Cloud Computing

 Annoucements

-• Thank you Microsoft Azure and Red Hat for agreeing to share their cloud development experience with our students!
+• Thank you Microsoft Azure and Amazon AWS for agreeing to share their cloud development experience with our students!

 • Thank you Microsoft for agreeing to sponsor our course projects with Azure credits!